stateful/vscode-runme/README.md

 ## Beta Software

-Runme is under swift development.
+Runme is in rapid development.
 Checkout our roadmap at [https://github.com/stateful/runme/projects](https://github.com/stateful/runme/projects).
 Please be aware of following known limitations:

 - Notebook editing requires your markdown to be git-tracked (unless disabled in config) to avoid accidents
 - Only shell is currently supported on macOS, Linux, and limited support on Windows.
 PowerShell is not supported yet